top of page

 A month later, the same son pushed open the screen door.
 “Um, Mom, I can’t get the push mower or the weed eater to work.”

-Snap! went the vinyl miniblinds one morning as I raised them to peek outside.
-“Dear, the inside cord on these crazy blinds just broke!”
+Snap! went a bedroom's vinyl miniblinds one morning as I raised them to peek outside.
+I called to my husband, “Hey, the inside cord on these crazy blinds just broke!”

 “Can’t you fix them?” said our resident repair man.